polterguy/hyper-core/README.md

 # Hyper Core

-Hyper Core is a generic HTTP REST based backend.
+Hyper Core is a generic HTTP REST based backend for Phosphorus Five.
 It features automatic integration with MySQL, allowing you to declare HTTP REST requests, which evaluates SQL on your server - In addition to a generic Hyperlambda based endpoint, allowing you to evaluate some arbitrary Hyperlambda on your server.